ehunck/crfc-starter-robot/README.md

 ### Windows & Linux

 Install Windows Subsystem for Linux (wsl).

-Launch WSL and install the following:
+The instructions for installing WSL are here: [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

+In Windows launch WSL or in Linux launch a terminal.

+Run the following commands to install the necessary prerequisites.

 ```bash
 sudo apt install git cmake gcc-arm-none-eabi libnewlib-arm-none-eabi libstdc++-arm-none-eabi-newlib